jexxa-projects/Jexxa/tutorials/BookStoreJ16/README.md

 }
 ```

+As you can see, all important information of a DomainEvent can be seen in thw following two lines.

+*   `@DomainEvent`: Indicates the concrete type of the pattern element.
+*   `public record BookSoldOut(ISBN13 isbn13)`: Indicates the type name `BookSoldOut` including the provided data which is `ISBN13`

 ### Implementing `IDomainEventPublisher`

 In large applications it is quite common that you have multiple domain events that have to published to other applications.
 To solve this issue at least following solutions exist:

 *   Method overloading: Provide a specific method for each type of DomainEvent in `IDomainEventPublisher`.
-On the one side, this ensures static type safety but could flood your interface if the number of domain events is quite large.
-Unfortunately, I've learned that this could also lead to implementations in a `DrivenAdapter` in which each domain event is treated in a slightly different way.
+On the one side, this ensures static type
+    safety but could flood your interface if the number of domain events is quite large.
+Unfortunately, I've learned that this could also lead to
+    implementations in a `DrivenAdapter` in which each domain event is treated in a slightly different way.

-*   Abstract `DomainEvent` class: This allows to ensure type safety in `IDomainEventPublisher` and also providing only a single method that is implemented in a generic way.
+*   Abstract `DomainEvent` class: This allows to ensure type safety in `IDomainEventPublisher` and also providing only a single method that is
+    implemented in a generic way.
 This seems to solve all issues from method overloading.
-The problem with this approach is that you introduce an interface that must be implemented by all kind of domain events for technical reason.
-At first glance, this seems to be a slightly esoteric problem.
+The problem with this approach is that you introduce an
+    interface that must be implemented by all kind of domain events for technical reason.
+At first glance, this seems to be a slightly esoteric
+    problem.
 In the long run, I've learned that such classes can be a gate opener, allowing technology aspects to enter the application core.

 *   Publishing an `Object`: An alternative solution is to provide a method accepting a domain event of type `Object`.
-This prevents entering technology aspects into the application core.
+This prevents entering
+    technology aspects into the application core.
 The obvious drawback is that you loose type safety.
-In case you annotated all your classes you can double-check if the domain event is annotated
+In case you annotated all your classes you can
-    with `DomainEvent`.
-This prevents publishing arbitrary objects, but this check is performed only during runtime.
+    double-check if the domain event is annotated with `DomainEvent`.
+This prevents publishing arbitrary objects, but this check is performed only
+    during runtime.

-Of course, you could also combine the approaches.
-Anyway, the most important aspect is that you should not underestimate such aspects if your application runs
+Of course, you can also combine the approaches.
+For example, you can use method overloading, and the implementation uses an internal method accepting
+an `Object`.
+Anyway, the most important aspects are:
+*   The outbound port is an interface to ensure the separation of your application core from a technology stack.
+*   To avoid entering technology aspects into the application core, or vice versa, you should provide a clean guideline how to handle this.

-for several decades and is maintained by different developer teams.
-So you should discuss such aspects with your colleagues and/or software architects and propose
+Please do not underestimate such aspects if your application runs for several decades and is maintained by different developer teams.
+So you should
-a clean guideline how to handle it.
+discuss and docment such aspects with your colleagues and/or software architects.

-The following code shows how to use the annotation to add at least a runtime
+Finally, the following code shows how to use the annotation to add a runtime test.

 ```java
 @DrivenAdapter